 7.4 Annual Transmission Congestion Right Auction

 Market Participants may obtain TCRs by purchasing them in the annual TCR auction or through conversion of ARRs into TCRs.
-LTCRs awarded as ARRs as described under Section 7.3.3 are automatically converted to TCRs which the holder may offer for sale in the auction.
 The percentages of the Transmission System capability made available during the annual TCR auction are listed in Table 7-1 in Section 7.4.2 of this Attachment AE.
 TCRs in the annual auction are auctioned in a single round process for all months and seasons.
 If there are any changes to the transmission system topology or Parallel Flow data after the conclusion of Annual ARR Allocation Process, the Transmission Provider will post such changes no later than three (3) Business Days prior to the start of the Annual TCR Auction Process.

 7.4.3 Annual Transmission Congestion Right Auction Clearing and Simultaneous Feasibility